Peace in Families Award

 After working for nine years as a City Councillor, Jan served as Edmonton’s first woman mayor from 1989 to 1995.
-Her term is known as the term of many “first ever” and innovative initiatives, including initiatives for Safer Cities, Waste management plan, Edmonton Arts Council and Aboriginal Advisory Committee.
+Her term is known as the term of many “first-ever” and innovative initiatives, including initiatives for Safer Cities, Waste management plan, Edmonton Arts Council and Aboriginal Advisory Committee.
 As Chair of the City’s Budget Committee, the new budgetary process that she implemented won Edmonton an international award of excellence.
 The Senior Friendly program that she developed was undertaken on a national basis in 1999, the International Year of Older Person.
 For the last ten years, Jan has served as the Provincial Coordinator for the Alberta Council of Women’s Shelter.
-Under her leadership, the ACWS hosted the first ever World Conference of Women’s Shelters, which was attended by 800 delegates from 51 countries.
+Under her leadership, the ACWS hosted the first-ever World Conference of Women’s Shelters, which was attended by 800 delegates from 51 countries.
 She is a founding member of the Canadian and Global Network of Women’s Shelters.
 She also played a key role in a collaborative project with other shelters and Dr.Jaquelyn Campbell of Johns Hopkins School of Nursing on the utilization of the Danger Assessment.
 She consistently advocates for core funding for shelters.
 Jan has been instrumental in engaging men and boys in the fight to end domestic violence and gender oppression.
 She has dedicated her efforts to involve all organizations and community members to provide their best services to women, children and men affected by domestic violence.
-Her many awards include International Award of Excellence, Woman of Distinction Special Award of the YWCA, an award from the Society for the Protection of Architectural Resources in Edmonton, Queen's Golden Jubilee Medal, Governor General’s Award in Commemoration of the Persons Case, University of Alberta’s Alumni Award, City’s centennial award, Laurel Award and Premier’s Award of Excellence.
+Her many awards include International Award of Excellence, Woman of Distinction Special Award of the YWCA, an award from the Society for the Protection of Architectural Resources in Edmonton, Queen’s Golden Jubilee Medal, Governor General’s Award in Commemoration of the Persons Case, University of Alberta’s Alumni Award, City’s centennial award, Laurel Award and Premier’s Award of Excellence.

 Deborah A. Miller, B.A, LLB.
 Senior Counsel, Family Law Office, is responsible for five Family Law Offices located in Edmonton, Wetaskiwin, Red Deer, Calgary, and Lethbridge.
 She has also served Edmonton communities in various volunteer capacities.
-As a volunteer counselor for Sexual Assault Centre of Edmonton, she advocated in the Canada-wide fight to disallow the right of defense counsel to use victim’s personal sexual history to shield clients from culpability.
+As a volunteer counselor for the Sexual Assault Centre of Edmonton, she advocated in the Canada-wide fight to disallow the right of defense counsel to use the victim’s personal sexual history to shield clients from culpability.
 As legal counsel for Alberta Council of Women’s Shelters, she drafted affidavits for gun control legislation to remain in force as guns are often used in family violence situations.
-She volunteered as legal advisor both to the board and women residents of WIN House and A Safe Place shelters.
+She volunteered as a legal advisor both to the board and women residents of WIN House and A Safe Place shelters.
 She is the founding member of A Safe Place, Breakfast Fundraising Committee and Protection and Restraining Order Project.
-She has also served as a member of the Safer Cities Task Force, a committee member of Inter-Agency Committee Against Wife Assault and a board member of the United Way of Edmonton and many other organizations.
+She has also served as a member of the Safer Cities Task Force, a committee member of the Inter-Agency Committee Against Wife Assault and a board member of the United Way of Edmonton and many other organizations.
 She co-developed WAVES, a group counseling program for the YWCA, and taught the portion on legal matters.
 For her volunteer work to promote family violence prevention initiatives over the past 33 years, she has been honored with the first ever Lifetime Achievement Award by Alberta Human Service.

 Peace in Families Award 2013